Stop Killing Games: Background

-Ross Scott is a YouTuber primarily known for his machinima series Freeman's Mind and the owner of channel Accursed Farms.
-He is critical of online-only games being shut down, describing the practice as an "assault on both consumer rights and preservation of media" and comparing it to movie studios during the silent film era "burning their own films after they were done showing them to recover the silver content", while also pointing out that "most films of that era are gone forever."
-In 2019, Scott criticized games as a service, calling it "fraud", and has been openly critical of the issue since 2013 in his Test Drive 3 review.
+Ross Scott is a YouTuber primarily known for his machinima series Freeman's Mind and the owner of YouTube channel Accursed Farms.
+He has been critical of the shutdown of online-only games, describing the practice as an "assault on both consumer rights and preservation of media" and comparing it to movie studios during the silent film era "burning their own films after they were done showing them to recover the silver content", while also pointing out that "most films of that era are gone forever."
+In 2019, Scott criticized games as a service, calling it fraud.